dewanganvarsha/Verifying-Neural-Network-using-Z3/README.md

 # Verifying-Neural-Network-using-Z3
 In this project, I implemented a Neural Network using PyTorch and specified the properties of it in the language understandable by Z3.
 The project focuses on constraint-based verification, handling non-linear activation functions, translating the neural network model into Z3, and verifying the properties using Z3.
+I also demonstrate the extension for Keras Tensorflow Neural Network by using an AND gate and Iris dataset.

 The class **NeuralNetSolver** is responsible for converting **Neural Network** to **z3**.
 This includes two types of Neural Networks: torch.nn and keras tensorflow